ctucker/angular-snc-training/readme.md

 Congratulations, you just ran a unit test!

+## Simplifying node runs

+If you want to make it a bit easier to run your node commands (karma, protractor, gulp) you can install them as a global dependency and add the node bin directory to your path:

+	$ npm install -g karma protractor gulp
+	$ echo 'export PATH=$PATH:/usr/local/share/npm/bin' >> ~/.bashrc

+You can now run karma, gulp, and protractor without the `./node_modules/<name>/bin/<exec>` nonsense.

 ## Tying in to ServiceNow

 The code is organized much as a standard ServiceNow plugin is